spacelephantlabs/AIPs/AIPS/aip-33.md

 | transfer type                  | 1            | 0x00 (mint) or 0x01 (transfer)               |
 | recipient address *(optional)* | 21           | 0x171dfc69b54c7fe901e91d5a9ab78388645e2427ea |

 - `token id` size (8 bytes) is an arbitrary choice.
-The idea was to limit transaction size (the same way than `deleguate` username is limited to 20 characters).
+The idea was to limit transaction size (the same way than `delegate` username is limited to 20 characters).
 As a consequence, the maximum number of mintable NFTs is 2^64 units.
 Which seems huge, but really depends on use-case.
 - `transfer type` payload is only used by de-serializer to know if following 21 bytes must be read or not.
 This choice has been made to limit new transaction types.
 As an alternative, we could simply split transaction in two types `mint` and `transfer`.
 - payload size is between 9 and 30 bytes ([type is a mandatory field of transaction header ](https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-11.md))